1901 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 *Market Trend Chart showing the number of people paying attention to this coin.

 The value depends on condition and color designation.
 Circulated examples in Good condition average around $4.88, while Fine-grade coins reach about $16.70.
-Mint State examples can command around $430.
-Proof coins average near $931.67, and rare Cameo proofs reach approximately $5,320.
+Mint State (uncirculated) examples average around $430.
+Proof coins average near $931.67, and rare Cameo proofs reach approximately $5,320 on average.
+The all-time auction record is $49,938 for a PR67+CAM example sold in 2020.

 3. Does the 1901 penny have a mint mark?

 No. All 1901 Indian Head Pennies were struck exclusively at the Philadelphia Mint, which did not use mint marks at that time.
-If you find a 1901 penny with any mint mark, it is likely a counterfeit or altered coin.
+If you find a 1901 penny with any mint mark, it is almost certainly a counterfeit or altered coin and should be examined by a professional.